Installation of the Event Server (ES)¶

 Making sure the ES gets auto-started when ZM starts¶

-- In ZM 1.32.0 and above, go to your web interface, and go to
+- Go to your web interface, and go to

 OPT_USE_EVENTNOTIFICATIONand you are all set.